The main problem for writers of letters of intent is that they don’t ask why the parties are using a letter of intent.

 What should you do?

-Is a letter of intent the right strategy for you?
-It is when you have the last listed purpose in mind and when ‘there are good reasons to start work [before] the finalisation of all the contract documents‘ (see case cited below).
+It may be when you want to clarify a distinct set of works to be carried out before the full contract and when ‘there are good reasons to start work [before] the finalisation of all the contract documents‘ (see case cited below).
 If not, think again!